 Research also suggests that a combination of homeopathy and traditional Chinese medicine (TCM) may effectively improve symptoms of mononucleosis.
-The most common homeopathic remedies used with TCM include Lycopodium, Silicea, Phosphorous, Sulphur, Mercurius, Nux vomica, Sepia, and Pulsatilla.
+The most common homeopathic remedies used with TCM include Lycopodium , Silicea , Phosphorous , Sulphur , Mercurius , Nux vomica , Sepia , and Pulsatilla .Acupuncture

-Although no scientific studies have reviewed the use of acupuncture for mono, it may help to reduce symptoms, to improve immune function, and to relieve congestion (blockage of qi, or energy flow) of the liver, spleen, and lymph.
+Although no scientific studies have reviewed the use of acupuncture for mono, it may help reduce symptoms, improve immune function, and relieve congestion (blockage of qi , or energy flow) of the liver, spleen, and lymph.

 Traditional Chinese Medicine

-Studies have reported that people with Epstein-Barr virus have fewer symptoms when given a combination of homeopathic remedies noted in the section on homeopathy and TCM remedies including Atractylodes alba, Glycyrrhiza recens, Rehmannia preparata, Bupleurum, Cortex magnolia, Phragmites, Belamcanda, Sophora, subprostrata, Siler, Angelica dahurica, Paeonia alba, Dendrobium, Polygonatum officinal, and Cnidium.
+Studies show that people with EBV have fewer symptoms when given a combination of homeopathic remedies noted in the section on homeopathy and TCM remedies including Atractylodes alba, Glycyrrhiza recens, Rehmannia preparata, Bupleurum, Cortex magnolia, Phragmites, Belamcanda, Sophora, subprostrata, Siler, Angelica dahurica, Paeonia alba, Dendrobium, Polygonatum officinal , and Cnidium .
 Chinese herbs are prescribed on an individual basis.
-They may have side effects and can interact with many medications and with other herbs and supplements.
-You should not take these herbs without the supervision of a practitioner trained in traditional Chinese medicine.
+They may have side effects and can interact with many medications, and with other herbs and supplements.
+You should not take herbs without the supervision of a practitioner trained in TCM.